 Obviously, I enjoy solo travel but so much of it is because I do not have someone else to travel with and if I did not go solo, most likely I would not be going anywhere.
 Traveling with someone is enjoyable especially because it splits the trip planning and navigating.

-Why a dog is better than a man.
 I cannot always take Radcliff with me and need to leave him with a pet sitter.
 It’s a warm and fuzzy feeling seeing him so excited when picking him up from the pet sitter.
 I know at least someone missed me when I was gone.
-Sure, I need to pay for a pet sitter but at least I don’t have the added expense of someone else on the road with m.
+Sure, I need to pay for a pet sitter but at least I don’t have the added expense of someone else on the road with me.

 Being a blogger/influencer means having photos of me doing fun things and many of my fellow bloggers have “Instagram boyfriends/husbands,” those significant others who know it is their duty to hold off on eating until every plate of food is photographed and when to snap the perfect moment of their significant other blogger/influencer.